mothmane/fizz-buzz-kata/README.md

 ##### iteration 8 :

-add a fizzbuzz test use case and make it green
+Add a 'FizzBuzz' output test use case and make it green.

 ```java
 class FizzBuzzTest {